 );

-Now using Non-Recursive CTEs, we will find the total price and count of each product which is sold using this order table
+Now, using non-recursive CTEs, we will find the total price and count of each product that is sold using this order table.

 WITH